Rich Mermer Thinline Lap Harp Guitar

-Like the other Mermer instrument currently listed here, this one showed up out of the blue at the 7th Harp Guitar Gathering on Halloween weekend, 2009.
+Like the other Mermer instrument sold here, this one showed up out of the blue at the 7th Harp Guitar Gathering on Halloween weekend, 2009.
 Trick or treat, indeed!
 None of us had any clue Rich was working on not just one, but two completely new harp guitar prototypes.
 Though he calls them prototypes - as they are definitely unusual and experimental - they are both fully realized and designed (and built) instruments.
 For what planet is the question.

 Actually, they're not all that odd - just new.
 For this harp steel, he was influenced by the concert zither, a table instrument which puts the bass and accompaniment strings on the far side of the melody strings.
 This is a pretty darn clever idea for a harp steel, something that the prolific and creative Knutsen surprisingly never came up with.
 Player Bill Storms did, and had Michael Dunn build one - a "backwards Knutsen" with 4 subs on the far side, and a bank of super-trebles near the player, the neck in the middle.
 That seemed to be a good idea!

 Rich's is a bit different.
 It features 5 sub-bass strings (tuned any way you like), which would be played with the fingers, while the thumb plays the slide melody.
 Past this bank are 5 super-trebles, again to be tuned and used however your muse strikes you.

 Interesting woods include a cedar top and back on a mahogany rim, with paduak and maple appointments.